fastai/course-v3/docs/deployment_zeit.md

 This should create a directory called **app** in your original directory.

-## Step 5: Copy and paste your trained model file into the project
+## Step 5: Upload your trained model file
-Locate the **stage-X.pth** you had saved while training the model in your jupyter notebook.
-Copy and paste it at `app/models` (in the **models** directory inside the **app** directory that was created in Step 4).
+Upload your trained model file (for example `stage-2.pth`) to a cloud service like Google Drive or Dropbox.
+Share the file and copy the share link.

-If you want to just test the deployment initially, you can use Jeremy's bear classification model from Lesson 2,  - download the trained model file from [here](https://www.dropbox.com/s/6zt99q2t3z38zus/stage-2.pth?raw=1).
+If you want to just test the deployment initially, you can use Jeremy's bear classification model from Lesson 2,  - download the trained model file from [here](https://www.dropbox.com/s/y4kl2gv1akv7y4i/stage-2.pth?raw=1).

 ## Step 6: Customize the app for your model
-1. Open up the file **server.py** inside the **app** directory and update `classes = ['black', 'grizzly', 'teddys']` to the classes you are expecting from your model
+1. Open up the file **server.py** inside the **app** directory and update the `model_file_url` variable with the url copied from Step 5
-2. In the same file, make sure this line `learn.load('stage-2')` has the name of the trained model file you copied in Step 5
+2. In the same file, update the line `classes = ['black', 'grizzly', 'teddys']` with the classes you are expecting from your model
 3. Open up the file **client.js** inside the `app/static` directory and update the variable `HOSTURL` to something unique for your app - for example `'https://something-cool.now.sh'` (Note: In the starter app, this variable is set to `'https://deploy-ml-demo.now.sh'`)

 ## Step 7: Deploy